BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Fixes/Changes to some enemies' drop pools:
   * Witch Doctors will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
-  * Badass Boroks now drop from the Badass loot pool, rather than the standard enemy pool.
+  * Enemies changed to drop from from the Badass loot pool, rather than the standard enemy pool:
+    * Badass Boroks
+    * Bulstross
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 This version enables spawning of basically everything from the beginning, including all grenade types,